avinetworks/avi-heat/README.rst

     ...

-In this case, you need to create a user named "heat_domain_admin" on Avi Controller with Tenant-Admin privileges in any tenant, and using the same password as defined in the heat.conf.
+In this case, you need to create a user named "heat_domain_admin" on Avi Controller using the same password as defined in the heat.conf.
+We recommend granting this user Tenant-Admin role in all tenants so that any Avi resource can be created, updated, or deleted via the templates used in AutoScalingGroup.
+However, if this is deemed a security issue, you can create a new role in Avi with specific privileges and assign only that role to this new user.

 The following picture shows how to create such user in Avi UI.

 .. image:: heat_user_on_avi.png
    :scale: 50 %

 Alternatively, you can perform a POST API for /api/user URI with the following data (role_ref needs to be replaced with the url corresponding to the Tenant-Admin role)::